a10networks/a10-neutron-lbaas/README.md

 ### vThunder License Manager Configuration
 The A10 vThunder virtual load balancing appliance has a flexible system for licensing.
-Below is a sample configuration for license management (stored in `/etc/a10/config.py`):
+Below is a sample configuration for license management.
+Note that in the current version of a10-neutron-lbaas, this configuration can only be stored in the `config.py` file.
 ```python
 license_manager = {
         "hosts": [